WuXi NextCODE Selected As Genomics Platform For Singapore Precision Medicine Effort

-• Pilot study aims to identify genetic risk factors and novel means to address heart disease risk

-• WuXi NextCODE’s cloud-based infrastructure will integrate seamlessly into digital health strategies and enable collaboration with other national genomics efforts around the world

-SINGAPORE; SHANGHAI; CAMBRIDGE, Mass.; and REYKJAVIK, 5 January 2017 – WuXi NextCODE, the contract genomics organization enabling precision medicine worldwide, and the National Heart Centre Singapore (NHCS), a leading national and regional cardiovascular medicine center, today announced their partnership to advance population-based genomic research and precision medicine applications in Singapore.
+SINGAPORE and SHANGHAI and CAMBRIDGE, Mass. and REYKJAVIK, Iceland, Jan.
+5, 2017 /PRNewswire/ -- WuXi NextCODE, the contract genomics organization enabling precision medicine worldwide, and the National Heart Centre Singapore (NHCS), a leading national and regional cardiovascular medicine center, today announced their partnership to advance population-based genomic research and precision medicine applications in Singapore.

 This marks an important first step in a national precision medicine initiative that brings together NHCS as a leading research hospital in cardiovascular disease, SingHealth Duke-NUS PRISM, as the institutional flagship program on Precision Medicine, and the IMDA, as a part of its mission to advance Singapore's Smart Nation vision.
 In addition to co-funding the project, IMDA scoped the initiative's technical requirements.
 WuXi NextCODE was awarded by NHCS following a competitive review of leading global genomics platforms.